Health emergencies

 important

 Phone 999 in a medical or mental health emergency.
-This is when someone is seriously ill or injured and their life is at risk.
+This is when someone is very ill or badly hurt and their life is at risk.

-If you have a need or disability, the emergency services will do everything possible to support you to get the health care you need.
+If you have a disability or extra need, emergency services will do their best to support you.

-An A&E department (also known as an emergency department or casualty) deals with genuine life-threatening emergencies, like:
+An A&E (also called emergency department or casualty) treats serious, life‑threatening problems, such as:

 Find your nearest A&E (Accident and Emergency)

-If you phoned 999 for an ambulance and you have to be taken to hospital, then the ambulance team will take you to the most appropriate A&E – this may not be the closest.
+If you call 999 and need an ambulance, the crew will take you to the most suitable A&E. This may not be the nearest one.

 Musgrove Park Hospital